-The keys clause identifies a key_id defined by the key statement, to be used for transaction security (see TSIG) when talking to the remote server.
+In the context of a server block, the option identifies a server_key defined by the key statement, to be used for transaction security (see TSIG) when talking to the remote server.
 When a request is sent to the remote server, a request signature is generated using the key specified here and appended to the message.
 A request originating from the remote server is not required to be signed by this key.